Health Insurance Portability and Accountability Act (HIPAA) (Policy)

 Last Date Board Approved: 5-01-17

-In compliance with the Health Insurance Portability & Accountability Act of 1996 (HIPAA), Lake Michigan College (the College) will protect the privacy and confidentiality of protected health information (PHI) whenever it is used by College representatives and employees in the course of their job duties.
-The protected use of PHI is the responsibility of all individuals with job duties that requires access to PHI.
-College representatives and employees will not disclose PHI for employment-related actions, except as provided by administrative procedures approved by the Executive Director, Human Resources, who is the College HIPAA Compliance Officer (HCO.)
+In compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Lake Michigan College (the College) safeguards the privacy and confidentiality of Protected Health Information (PHI) accessed or used by College employees and representatives while performing their work duties.
+Protecting PHI is the responsibility of all individuals with job roles requiring access to it.

 PHI refers to individually identifiable health information received by the College, its group health plans, or a healthcare provider or health plan that relates to the past or present health of an individual or to payment of healthcare claims.
 PHI includes medical conditions, health status, claims experience, medical histories, physical examinations, genetic information, and evidence of disability.

-1. To the individual to whom the PHI belongs
+- To the individual to whom the PHI belongs.

-4. To government agencies for reporting or enforcement purposes
+- To government agencies for reporting or enforcement.

-5. To workers’ compensation providers and those authorized by the workers’ compensation providers
+- To workers’ compensation providers and authorized parties.

 References: